Black Cat Superstitions…10 Reasons Why You Should Adopt A Black Cat

-Some superstitions signal to signs of both good and bad luck.
+Some superstitions signal signs of both good and bad luck.
 In the U.K, a black cat crossing your path is considered a sign of good fortune, while seeing a white cat is a sign of bad fortune.
 Quite the interesting twist, no?

 The answer – Halloween.

 Recurring year after year, this holiday continues to perpetuate the “bad luck” superstition.
 Chances are if you ask people about some common Hallows Eve decorations, they’ve seen plenty of black cats on them, which unintentionally floats the bad luck superstition back into our minds, year after year.
 Regardless of the many superstitions, there are many reasons why you should adopt a black cat!
-A few of our favorite reasons are listed below.
+A few of our favourite reasons are listed below.

 10 Reasons To Adopt A Black Cat

-1. They’re like owning mini ninjas!
+1. They’re like having mini ninjas!

 2. They blend in with the night (which makes them great at hiding and seek!)